Maysha-Khanom-Moon/advanced_sql_with_Baraa/README.md

     <br>

 #### mathematical operators:
+- no matter what arithmetic operation is done with a null, it's always null
+- null never affected by any mathematical operations
 - handle the Null before doing mathematical operations
 - we know:
     1. 1 + 5 = 6, 'A' + 'B' = 'AB'